Ludorg/zenodote_py/README.md

 The query (http GET) on Open Library for book with ISBN [9782070310951](https://www.librarything.com/work/2124602/book/176871878) is: <https://openlibrary.org:443/api/books?bibkeys=ISBN:9782070310951&format=json&jscmd=data>.
 The cover URL is then retrieved in JSON field 'cover/large'.
 This query is implemented in file isbn_ol.py.

 When Open Library does not provide results, Google Books is then requested.
 The corresponding http GET request (again for book with ISBN [9782070310951](https://www.librarything.com/work/2124602/book/176871878)) is <https://www.googleapis.com/books/v1/volumes?q='9782070310951'>.
 This request is implemented in file isbn_gb.py.

 ---

+## TODO and enhancement ideas

+- [ ] Deployment as Azure App Service
+- [ ] Filter and sort in Zenodote web server
+- [ ] Search in Zenodote web server
+- [ ] User access control for web server
+- [ ] Multi-user support
+- [ ] Add book to database from web server
+- [ ] Improve UI design

+---